SMahlstedt/cat-clicker/README.md

 ##### Upon loading the webpage you can:
-* Click on either cat in order to add click count.
+* Using the list on the left you can select a cat
+* Then clicking on the image increases the click count which is displayed.

 ### Dependencies
 This project requires the use of [jQuery](http://www.jquery.com) and [Google Fonts](https://developers.google.com/fonts) .